How often should you visit the dentist?

 Many oral health conditions, such as gum disease and tooth decay, have few early warning signs for you to spot at home.
 By the time tooth decay leads to pain, or gum disease to bleeding when you brush your teeth, the conditions could already be well established.

-At Southend Dental Care your dentist will use early detection techniques to spot any indicators of tooth decay and gum disease even before you have noticed anything yourself.
+At Together Dental Southend your dentist will use early detection techniques to spot any indicators of tooth decay and gum disease even before you have noticed anything yourself.
 This will include using x-rays to look inside your tooth, beneath any existing crowns or fillings, and underneath the gum line.